Sciatica Treatment & Nerve Pain Relief in Princeton & Staten Island

 - Mild ache in back of legs

-When should I see a doctor for sciatica relief?
+When should I see a doctor for sciatica treatment and relief?

 Many people suffering from sciatica are able to achieve sciatic nerve relief with rest and self-care measures.
 If you have any of the above symptoms for a longer amount of time, it is important to see an experienced spine doctor and sciatica nerve pain specialist with New Jersey Spine Surgeons for sciatica treatment.
 If your sciatica is accompanied by sudden severe pain, follows a traumatic injury, or if you have trouble controlling your bowels, seek medical attention from our sciatica doctors immediately.

 How is sciatica diagnosed?